What is the SEIU Free College Benefit?

 Associate of Arts Degree

-Business Management Degrees and Certificates with these focus areas: Human Resources, Healthcare Management, Marketing, Finance and Accounting
+Business Management Degrees and Certificates with these focus areas: Labor Studies, Human Resources, Healthcare Management, Marketing, Advertising, Finance, Entrepreneurship, Digital and Social Media, Programming and Development, Information Systems, Data Science, Security, and Hospitality.

 Patient Navigator Certificate